aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/netcore3.1/GiraffeWebApp-FSharp/template/src/BlueprintBaseName.1/Readme.md

 You may also have a test project depending on the options selected.

+### Configuring for API Gateway HTTP API ###

+API Gateway supports the original REST API and the new HTTP API.
+In addition HTTP API supports 2 different payload formats.
+When using the 2.0 format the base type of `LambdaEntryPoint` must be `Amazon.Lambda.AspNetCoreServer.APIGatewayHttpApiV2ProxyFunction`.
+For the 1.0 payload format the base type is the same as REST API which is `Amazon.Lambda.AspNetCoreServer.APIGatewayProxyFunction`.
+**Note:** when using the `AWS::Serverless::Function` CloudFormation resource with an event type of `HttpApi` the default payload format is 2.0 so the base type of `LambdaEntryPoint` must be `Amazon.Lambda.AspNetCoreServer.APIGatewayHttpApiV2ProxyFunction`.

+### Configuring for Application Load Balancer ###

+To configure this project to handle requests from an Application Load Balancer instead of API Gateway change the base type of `LambdaEntryPoint` from `Amazon.Lambda.AspNetCoreServer.APIGatewayProxyFunction` to `Amazon.Lambda.AspNetCoreServer.ApplicationLoadBalancerFunction`.

 ## Here are some steps to follow from Visual Studio: